astropy/astropy/docs/uncertainty/index.rst

 there is no need to explicitly account for it: the sampling process naturally recovers correlations that are present.

+..
+EXAMPLE END

+..
+EXAMPLE START: Preserving Covariance in Distributions

-An important note of warning, however, is that the covariance is only preserved if the sampling axes are exactly matched sample-by-sample.
+An important note of warning, however, is that the covariance is only preserved if the sampling axes are exactly matched sample by sample.
 If they are not, all covariance information is (silently) lost:

 .. plot::